Bria-AI/FIBO/src/fine_tuning/README.md

 2. **Training Steps**: Monitor your training loss.
 Typically 1000-2000 steps is sufficient, but this depends on your dataset size and complexity.

 3. **Batch Size**: With `--train_batch_size 1` and `--gradient_accumulation_steps 4`, the effective batch size is 4.
 Adjust based on your GPU memory.

+> **Note:** If your dataset contains images of multiple resolutions (i.e., images are not all the same size), you may encounter issues with `--train_batch_size` greater than 1.
+In such cases, set the batch size to 1 to avoid shape mismatches.

 4. **Memory Optimization**: Enable `--gradient_checkpointing 1` to reduce memory usage at the cost of slightly slower training.